Tips for Negotiating in a Seller's Market

 Because homebuyers generally have very little interest in the real estate market when they are not buying a home, they don't always know how the market changes from one season to another, much less from month to month.
 It's one of the reasons that the most important thing you can do is trust your real estate agent to advise you on market conditions.

 Markets can change almost overnight.
 When the market changes to a seller's market, your homebuying strategy needs to change with it.
 Here are tips that can help.

 When you're buying a house in a hot market, time is of the essence.
 Multiple offers happen with more regularity in a seller's market than a buyer's market because a seller's market is defined by low inventory and a surplus of homebuyers.
 A beautiful home that is priced well can attract more than one offer.

 In a seller's market, you should always assume you're competing against several other offers.

 Here are a few things to consider as you prepare your offer when buying in a seller's market:

-- Price: The exact dollar figure is not always the most important factor.
-But do not offer less than list price.
-Realize you may need to offer more than the amount the seller is asking.
+- Price: The exact dollar figure isn't always the most important factor, but don't offer less than the list price.
+You may need to offer more than the amount the seller is asking.

-- Earnest money deposit: A larger earnest money deposit might look very attractive to a seller weighing multiple offers.
+- Earnest money deposit: Your earnest money deposit is the amount of money you submit with your offer.
+A larger earnest money deposit might look attractive to a seller weighing multiple offers.
 Ask your agent for advice on the deposit, then consider doubling or tripling that amount.
 You're going to pay it anyway at closing.

 - Don't request favors: This is not the time to ask the seller to give you the refrigerator or washer and dryer, part with fixtures, or paint the front door.

-- Delay buyer possession: If it is customary for the seller to move at closing, give them a few extra days to move.
-Another buyer probably won't think of this maneuver, and the seller will look more kindly upon an offer that lets them move at their leisure.
+- Delay buyer possession: If it's customary for the seller to move at closing, consider giving them a few extra days to move.
+The seller may look more kindly upon an offer that lets them move at their leisure.